rse-ops/landscape/_includes/paper/what-is-devops.md

 4.  communication and collaboration: interaction between team members and optimally working together

-5.  \"infrastructure as code\": provisioning resources through simple text files
+5.  "infrastructure as code": provisioning resources through simple text files

 6.  using micro-services: single function modules that can be assembled